debbdeb/NarrateAStory/README.md

 NarrateAStory.com adopts **semantic web technologies, geospatial data methods, and data science techniques** to support structured data integration and analysis.
 Ongoing research explores the **responsible use of machine learning and rule-based methods** to assist with data exploration, pattern identification, and simulation in geospatial and educational contexts.

-Any use of computational methods is intended to **support human interpretation and decision-making**, rather than replace it.
+Any use of computational methods is intended to **support human interpretation**, rather than replace it.

 ---